moq-wg/moq-transport/draft-ietf-moq-transport.md

 A publisher sends Objects matching a subscription on Data Streams.

-All unidirectional MOQT streams, start with a variable-length integer indicating the type of the stream in question.
+All unidirectional MOQT streams start with a variable-length integer indicating the type of the stream in question.

 |-------|-------------------------------------------------------|